Online Tools

 Click to continue »

-Ken, a Framingham resident, joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
+Ken joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
 After walking for three years and 150 miles, he switched to the support crew and now rides his bicycle along the trail, providing whatever encouragement (and snacks!) he can to the 600 walkers.
-He is also on the event's steering committee and is this site's webmaster.
+He is also an alumnus of the event's steering committee and is this site's webmaster.

 Live tweets from MS Challenge Walk 2012

-Written by on September 5, 2012 at 9:00 am
+Written by on Sep 5, 2012

 We're pleased to welcome committee member Jennifer Rebecca Yates back to our Twitter account.
 As she did last year and Emily Kahm did the year before that, Jen will be tweeting live from the Cape Cod Rail Trail using the official @MSChallengeWalk account starting tomorrow.
 This means that throughout the weekend, you or your friends and family back home can experience the event live in real time by visiting this blog to see short text messages and even photos from the route.
 All our tweets will also appear on the MS Challenge Walk's Facebook page!